llem00n/obsidian-work/symphony/savigent modernization/notes.md

 ###### ❓ Should I translate Class Libraries to .NET standard 2.0 instead of .NET 8?
 This way the library will stay compatible with both .NET framework 4.7.1 and .NET 8

 ###### ❓Platform uses WCF for Communication, which is not supported in .NET Core.
-Should I try to rewrite
+Possible solutions:
+- Rewrite the communication with gRPC.
+	Pros:
+	- Improved performance
+	Cons:
+	- It will take ages to implement
+- Use CoreWCF library.
+	Pros:
+	- Minimal code update
+	Cons:
+	- Community-driven library (could be unstable)
+	-